aycabta/ackermann/README.md

 Ackermann
 =========

-Some implementations of Ackermann functiol.
+Some implementations of Ackermann function.

 Each Languages
 --------------